Do you think diamonds are jewels?

 At Houjudo, we recommend choosing the more beautiful looking variety even if it has been heat-treated.

-Rubies and sapphires are well-known examples of unheated colored gemstones, but other colored gemstones such as aquamarine and Paraiba tourmaline are also commonly heat-treated, so in these cases too, the unheated gemstones have a higher market value.
+Rubies and sapphires are well-known examples of unheated colored stones, but other colored stones such as aquamarine and Paraiba tourmaline are also commonly heat-treated, so in these cases too, the unheated stones have a higher market value.

-As for emeralds, they are gemstones that originally have many inclusions, so they are impregnated with oil to make the inclusions less visible and to make them more durable.
-Emeralds that are also beautiful as they are are sold on the market without being impregnated, and are called non-oil emeralds, and are traded at high prices.
+Emeralds are naturally rich in inclusions, so they are impregnated with oil to make the inclusions less visible and to make them more durable.
+Emeralds that are beautiful as they are are sold on the market without being impregnated, and are called non-oil emeralds and are traded at high prices.

 +++

-There are many types of colored stones, and each has its own unique characteristics, so it's hard to say that there is one in a word, but that's all the more reason to enjoy choosing one.
+There are many types of colored stones, and each has its own unique characteristics, so it's hard to say "this is it!" in one word, but that's what makes choosing one so enjoyable and in depth.

-Hojudo has around 700 pieces of colored stone jewelry and loose stones on display in the store.
+Hojudo has approximately 700 pieces of colored stone jewelry and loose stones on display in the store.

 Please feel free to take a look.